 You must fill out a Request for Information Form.
 Please be as specific as possible, so we may find the document you want in the shortest amount of time.
 If you want a copy of the document, we will provide you with an estimated cost for copying.

-Meetings are held on the second Tuesday of each month at 7:30 pm, and on the fourth Tuesday of each month at 7:30 a.m. in the City Council Chambers.
+Meetings are held on the second and Tuesday of each month at 6:30 pm, in the City Council Chambers.

 City Council elections are held in November of even-numbered years and are held with the State General Election.
 The nomination period for candidates running for a City Council seat begins at the end of May and concludes at the end of August.
 Please contact the City Recorder at 503.838.1212 for additional details and requirements of running for office.

-Before the City Council meeting begins, complete a white speaker card indicating the agenda item number you will be speaking on and return it to the City Recorder.
-The Mayor will call your name when the Council gets to that item on the agenda.
+Before the City Council meeting begins, complete a speaker card indicating the agenda item number you will be speaking on and return it to the City Recorder.
+The Mayor will call your name under Visitor Comments.
 The speaker cards are kept with the official record of the City Council meeting and are used if the City Council or staff needs to contact you at a later date.

 Every City Council meeting provides time for a Visitor/Public Comment period.
 This is your opportunity to address the Council on any subject matter that is within the jurisdiction of the City Council that does not appear as a regular agenda item.
-To do this, before the City Council meeting begins, complete a white speaker card indicating Agenda Item: “Public Comment” and return it to the City Recorder.
-The Mayor will call your name during the Public Comment period of the meeting.
-The speaking time limit for public comment is 5 minutes.
-The City Council may not take any action on issues raised during the Public Comment period, but they may refer matters to the staff for response or official action at a future date.
+To do this, before the City Council meeting begins, complete a white speaker card indicating Agenda Item: “Visitor Comment” and return it to the City Recorder.
+The Mayor will call your name during the Visitor Comment period of the meeting.
+The speaking time limit for comment is 5 minutes.
+The City Council may not take any action on issues raised during the comment period, but they may refer matters to the staff for response or official action at a future date.